Gayatri Chakravorty Spivak: "Can the Subaltern Speak?" and postcolonial theory

-Spivak coined the term "strategic essentialism", which refers to a sort of temporary solidarity for the purpose of social action.
+Spivak coined the term strategic essentialism, which refers to a temporary solidarity for the purpose of social action.
 For example, women's groups have many different agendas that potentially make it difficult for feminists to work together for common causes.
-"Strategic essentialism" allows for disparate groups to accept temporarily an "essentialist" position that enables them able to act cohesively and "can be powerfully displacing and disruptive."

-However, while others have built upon the idea of "strategic essentialism", Spivak has been unhappy with the ways the concept has been taken up and used.
-In interviews, she has disavowed the term, although she has not completely deserted the concept itself.
+Strategic essentialism allows for disparate groups to accept temporarily an essentialist position that enables them able to act cohesively and "can be powerfully displacing and disruptive."
+While others have built upon the idea of strategic essentialism, Spivak has been unhappy with the ways the concept has been taken up.
+In interviews, she has disavowed the term, although not completely the concept itself.

 In speeches given and published since 2002, Spivak has addressed the issue of terrorism and suicide bombings.
-With the aim of bringing an end to suicide bombings, she has explored and "tried to imagine what message [such acts] might contain", ruminating that "suicidal resistance is a message inscribed in the body when no other means will get through".
+With the aim of bringing an end to suicide bombings, she has explored and "tried to imagine what message [such acts] might contain," ruminating that "suicidal resistance is a message inscribed in the body when no other means will get through."
 One critic has suggested that this sort of stylised language may serve to blur important moral issues relating to terrorism.
 However, Spivak stated in the same speech that "single coerced yet willed suicidal 'terror' is in excess of the destruction of dynastic temples and the violation of women, tenacious and powerfully residual.
 It has not the banality of evil.
 It is informed by the stupidity of belief taken to extreme."

-Apart from Derrida, Spivak has also translated the fiction of the Bengali author, Mahasweta Devi, the poetry of the 18-century Bengali poet Ramprasad Sen, and A Season in the Congo by Aimé Césaire, a poet, essayist, and statesman from Martinique.
-In 1997, she received a prize for translation into English from the Sahitya Akadami from the National Academy of Literature in India.
+In addition to Derrida, Spivak has also translated the fiction of the Bengali author Mahasweta Devi, the poetry of the 18-century Bengali poet Ramprasad Sen, and A Season in the Congo by Martinique writer Aimé Césaire.
+In 1997, she received a prize for translation into English from the Sahitya Akadami in India.